Belafon/WorldsFactorySupport/README.md

 #### For main character of the passage

-- When typing `'character'` or `'{character id}'`, completion will show and after selecting, `s.characters.{character id}` will be inserted.
+- When typing `'character'` or `'{character id}'`, completion will be showed and after selection, `s.characters.{character id}` will be inserted.

 #### For objects of world state

-- When an object of world state is used already, when starting to type the object name, completion will show and after selecting, `s.{object type}.{object id}.{modifier}.` will be inserted.
+- When an object of world state is used already, when starting to type the object name, completion will be showed and after selection, `s.{object type}.{object id}.{modifier}.` will be inserted.